 TPO roofing is also known as flexible thermoplastic polyolefin (FTPO) roofing.
 There are three kinds of TPO commercial roof installations: fully adhered, ballasted and mechanically fastened.

 In general, a TPO roof is an excellent investment, considering the numerous advantages over a modified bitumen roof.
 The tough, tear-resistant single-ply membrane resists chemical spills, oil and grease.
 TPO roof systems are also UV-resistant to resist cracking and other sun damage, and fully recyclable.
 TPO single-ply roofing is often considered a “green option” because no plasticizers are included in the formulation, which is a plus for companies seeking to minimize their environmental footprint.

 Building owners and managers have the option of selecting from more than a dozen different colors, including energy-saving white.
 A white roof reflects more of the sun’s rays, reducing heat absorption, lowering the costs of cooling the building.
 The variety of colors make it possible to match your new roof to your building’s exterior color scheme for an appealing look.
-Additionally, some of the cost of Energy Star-rated TPO roofing may be recovered through lower energy costs in the years to come.
+Additionally, some of the cost of an Energy Star-rated TPO roof may be recovered through lower energy costs in the years to come.

 Another advantage of a TPO roof is that it is often possible to apply TPO roofing systems over pre-existing modified bitumen or metal roofing as long as the current roof is in sound condition.
-The application of a new roof system over existing roofing eliminates tear-off costs and reduces disposal expenses.
+The application of a new roof system over existing roofing eliminates tear-off costs and reduces disposal expenses, lowering the initial investment.

 TPO is a weldable and reheatable material, which means that it is possible to re-weld seams years later if there are leaks or other damage.
-The smooth surface of TPO roof systems are typically easier to clean and maintain than granular-surfaced roofs like modified bitumen.
+The smooth surface of TPO roof systems is also easier to clean and maintain than granular-surfaced roofs like modified bitumen.

 As with all commercial roofing systems, installation to specifications is key.
 TPO roof failures are often the result of damage during installation or seams that are not properly welded.
 Seam failures may lead to leaks or catastrophic failures from wind uplift.
 Fortunately, these are issues that can be avoided with proper installation by a skilled, experienced roofing contractor.

 Today’s top manufacturers, like Carlisle Syntec, produce high-quality, long-lasting TPO membranes.
-To ensure proper performance of a new TPO roof system, proper installation by a certified commercial roofing contractor is a must.
+To ensure proper performance of a new TPO roof system, proper installation by a certified commercial roofing contractor like CRS Roofing is a must.

 Commercial customers may consider a modified bitumen roof due to its low cost.
 However, the disadvantages are such that many major commercial roofing contractors no longer install them.

-Four decades ago, modified bitumen came along as an upgrade over traditional asphalt roofs.
+In the 1970s, modified bitumen came along as an upgrade over traditional asphalt roofs for commercial buildings.
 The term “modified” refers to the addition of substances like atactic polypropylene (APP) or styrene butadiene styrene (SBS) that were intended to enhance longevity and flexibility compared to regular asphalt roofs.

-In the decades since the introduction of modified bitumen roofing, several problems have been reported with modified bitumen roofs.
-First, although an APP-modified bitumen roof is designed to resist UV-light damage, blistering, cracking and oxidation, a lack of standards led some manufacturers to skimp on the addition of the APP modifier.
+In the decades since the introduction of modified bitumen roofing, several problems have been identified.
+First, although an APP-modified bitumen roof is designed to resist UV-light damage, blistering, cracking and oxidation, a lack of standards led some manufacturers to skimp on the addition of the APP modifier, which caused the roof to underperform and lead to costly damage.

-This caused the roof to underperform and lead to costly damage.
 Second, although the gravel spread over a modified bitumen roof is intended to offer UV and hazard protection, the granular surface often makes it more difficult to detect leaks and correct drainage issues, which can lead to more costly damage down the line.

 Third, the use of an open flame torch during installation can be a fire hazard.
 There have been instances of buildings burning when a torch was mishandled.
 The risk is substantial enough that some insurers will not cover roofers who apply modified bitumen using the open torch method.